Language selection

 Mischief and motor vehicle theft

-From 2014 to 2023, Motor Vehicle Theft has increased 61% in Saskatchewan RCMP jurisdiction.
-The most commonly stolen vehicles are trucks, followed by cars.
+From 2015 to 2024, Motor Vehicle Theft has increased 1% in Saskatchewan RCMP jurisdiction.
+The most commonly stolen vehicles are trucks.

 Chart 13: Annual number of motor vehicle thefts